 Palaiochori, Papafragas, Gerontas, Firiplaka, Tsigrado, Plathiena.
-Yellow, orange, red and dazzling white rock formations are even more vibrant against the background of turquoise waters.
-Milos’ volcanic soil has created a sight beyond one’s imagination.
-Jump into a sailboat or speedboat and take in the kaleidoscope made up of the island’s beaches.
+Yellow, orange, red and dazzling white rock formations are even more vibrant against the background of turquoise water.
+Milos’ volcanic landscape has created a sight beyond one’s imagination.
+Jump into a sailboat or speedboat and take in the kaleidoscope of beaches, some of the best in the Cyclades.

 Kleftiko, Papafragas, Sarakiniko, Katergo… The formidable pirates of the Middle Ages had their hideouts in Milos.
-Traces of their existence can be found in Kleftiko, where the pirates’ bollards for their ships can be found sculpted on the spectacular rocks, beside blue-green water next to the caves.
-In Sarakiniko, the landscape is from another world: all-white rocks in mesmerising shapes dominate the cove.
-Get lost in the deep blue of the Aegean and feel nature embrace you.
+Traces of their existence can be found in Kleftiko, where bollards for their ships can be found sculpted on the spectacular rocks, beside blue-green water next to the caves.
+And in Sarakiniko, the landscape is from another world, with whiter than white rocks of mesmerising shapes dominating the cove.

-In the afternoon take a stroll in the quaint, colourful hamlet above the water, where the old port of Ancient Milos used to be.
-It is one of the most unique towns you’ll encounter in the Cyclades.
+In the afternoon, take a stroll in the quaint, colourful hamlet above the water known as Little Venice, where the ancient port of Milos used to be.
 What makes it special?
-The 35 sirmata in a row – cave-like structures that used to store boats and are now holiday homes.
-Wander around the little town, level with the water, and wait for the sunset.
+The 35 sirmata – cave-like structures once used to store boats and now holiday homes.
+Wander around the little town, level with the water, and wait for sunset.

 The tiles of the courtyard of Panagia tis Korfiatissas warm your bare feet while you take your place to see one of the most beautiful sunsets in the Mediterranean.
-When the sun finally dips into the sea, watch the boats on the Aegean.
-Nearby, is charming Plaka, with the Catholic church of Panagias of Rodon, the freshly painted well, the inviting restaurants and quaint cafes.
+Nearby, is charming Plaka, with the Catholic church of Panagias of Rodon, as well as inviting restaurants and quaint cafes.
 The capital of Milos was built in 1800 from the ancient stones of the castle.

 Climb until you reach its ruins and take the time to enjoy the panoramic view from the courtyard of Panagias Thalassitra.
 In Plaka’s archaeological museum, you’ll find the goddess of love herself; a life-size replica of the Venus de Milo.

-Take a boat to discover this eerie scene of the old sulphur mine located on the east side of the island, with its arcades, iron bridges, train tracks, carriages and old stone homes.
+Take a boat trip to discover the eerie scene of the old sulphur mine located on the east side of the island, with its arcades, iron bridges, train tracks, carriages and old stone homes.

-An archaeological spectacle with graves that dates back from the 1st to the 5th century AD, an impressive and humbling sight at the same time.
+An archaeological spectacle, with early Christian graves dating from the 1st to the 5th century AD, impressive and humbling sight at the same time.